What to look for in a high quality abrasive chop saw

 - If the saw is an older saw be sure to check the v-belts for cracks and ware and replace if necessary.
 (WEEKLY)

-- V-belts when new stretch so check the belts and tighten on a regular basis.
+- V-belts when new stretch so check the belts on a regular basis (flex is roughly .25″) and tighten and tighten when needed.

 - Check all chop saw grease points.